ahri/ahri.github.io/_posts/2014-07-28-blogging-platforms.md

 * A nice text editor that support vim key bindings

-  Bwecause why would you want to type any other way? ;)
+  Because why would you want to type any other way? ;)

 I might code something up sometime, perhaps with a mixture of nodejs, event sourcing and some other bits and pieces.
 Of course, it's just as likely that I'll end up getting used to using vim & jekyll as my environment and not waste any further time on it!